Weixin-Ma/PR_Evaluation_Project/README.md

 All the results in the paper can be found in this repository.

 ### Details about the Downsampled Sequences
-All the detailed files for the downsampled sequences used for testing can be found in floder `frame_info`.
+All the detailed files for the down-sampled sequences used for evaluation can be found in floder `frame_info`.
 In each child folder, there are `lidar_frames.txt` and `radar_frames.txt`as shown as following:

 ```text
 boreas-YYYY-MM-DD-HH-MM